farhanazrupaidha/farhanazrupaidha-markdown/_posts/bild-1_invisible-attachment.md

 **BILD: 1_INVISIBLE ATTACHMENT**

-2 hand embossing on paper in aluminium frames, 2 neon tubes with 2 programmed mechanical timers each for 15 minutes, 1 HD video with colour and sound, 3:04 min, 21 x 29.7 cm each
+2 hand embossing on paper in aluminium frames, 2 neon tubes with 2 programmed mechanical timers each for 15 minutes

+21 x 29.7 cm each

+1 HD video with colour and sound

+3:04 min

 2025

 * * * * *